frankois944/kmp-mvvm-exploration/README.md

 This is also valid for [SQLDelight](https://sqldelight.github.io/sqldelight).

 > [!IMPORTANT]
-> When implementing a Database with KMP, it important to don't let the generated code exported to iOS
+> When implementing a Database with KMP, it important to don't let the generated code exported to iOS.
+Using a parent module is a valid solution to avoid this issue.
 >
-> More your database schema is big more the build time is longer.
+> If you let the schema exported, more your database schema is bigger more the build time is longer and the binary heavier.

 ## Getting the ViewModel or any instance from Swift and Koin
 >[!TIP]